pschiffmann/zone_di.dart/README.md

 # Scope

-Scope provides dependency injection (DI) for Dart applications allowing you to inject values into a scope and then 'use' those dependencies from any method (or constructor) called within that scope.
+Scope provides Inversion of Control using the dependency injection (DI) pattern for Dart applications.

+Scope allows you to inject values into a scope and then 'use' those dependencies from any method (or constructor) called within that scope.

 Scope is not a replacement for the likes of Provider.
 Provider does dependency injection for your BuildContext whilst Scope provides DI for your call stack.